What the hell happened to crypto this year?

 It seems all too fitting that Facebook’s plans to launch a digital coin were leaked in the second-to-last week of a year that saw the tech giant’s reputation pummeled and cryptocurrencies crash and burn.
-It’s like grilling a shit sandwich on top of a dumpster fire.
+It’s like grilling a shit sandwich over a dumpster fire.

 Bitcoin–and the cryptocurrency industry as a whole–plunged this year, after a gravity-defying surge in recent years.
 The price of the digital coin hit nearly $20,000 late last year.
 And then in early 2018, it began to fall.
 Though it hit a few plateaus, the price has still tumbled; today it hovers at a little over $3,000.